 There’s a wide range of dog-friendly hotels available to stay at in Washington, D.C., including some very stylish pet-friendly options, perfect for a capital time in the capital along with your pup.

 Pets stay for free at the grand Kimpton Hotel Monaco Washington DC, with no pet restrictions in place – just fill out a pet form during registration.
-The hotel is walking distance to the Mall and the front desk staff can organise pet sitting, dog walking and pet spa services for you.
+This pet-friendly hotel is walking distance to the Mall and the front desk staff can organise pet sitting, dog walking and pet spa services for you.

 You May Also Like